oliverheilig/XServer.Core/README.md

 What's missing:

-* Projections-Library, only supports WGS84 (Longitude, Latitude)
+* Projections-Library - only supports WGS84 (Longitude, Latitude) and (Web-)Mercator.
-* FormsMap
-* WMTS layer
+* WMTS layer - although WMS supporting WebMercator (EPSG:3857) can be used.
-* Everything with GDI
-* Everything with PTV xServer
+* FormsMap - but ElemenHost can be used to add it to a WinForms applications.
+* "native" xServer support - xServer1/2 can be added via the WMS / tile api.